HoangGiang98/fact-checking-frontend/README.md

 # Fact Checking Frontend

-This is the repository that provides UI for the [Fact Checking Backend](https://gitlab.lrz.de/fact-checking-tool/fact-checking-backend) of the Fact Checking Tool.
+This is the repository that provides UI for the [Fact Checking Backend](https://github.com/HoangGiang98/fact-checking-backend) of the Fact Checking Tool.
 The Fact Checking Tool is an app that supports document search, evidence retrieval, and realtime claim verification.
 It employs natural language processing to create a standard pipeline for automated fact checking.
+The Fact Checking Tool is a part of the project I participated at the Technical University of Munich.

 ## Features